Charul192/Charul192/README.md

 - 🤜🏻🤛🏻 I’m looking to collaborate on JavaScript based projects

-- 💬 Ask me about HTML , CSS, JavaScript, React, Wordpress
+- 💬 Ask me about HTML , CSS, JavaScript, React, Figma

 - ⚡ Fun fact: I love to listen to music